Parsl/parsl/docs/userguide/configuring.rst

 ===========

-Parsl allows the user to compose a workflow that is completely separate from the details of it's execution.
-So far we've seen how apps can be constructed from pure python as well calls to external applications.
+Parsl allows the user to compose a workflow that is completely separate from the details of its execution.
+So far, we've seen how apps can be constructed from pure python as well calls to external applications.
 Once a workflow is created, the execution substrate on which it is to be executed over needs to described to parsl.
 There are two ways to do this:

-1. **Executors** which use threads, ipyparallel workers etc could be constructed manually
+1. **Executors** which use threads, iPyParallel workers, etc. can be constructed manually

    .. code-block:: python